 I’ve found garlic powder, onion powder, and paprika make for a great dry rub!

 At least 30 minutes before you want to cook brisket in the oven, remove it from the refrigerator to allow it to come closer to room temperature.
-Sprinkle it liberally with garlic powder and black pepper and a little additional salt and allow it to sit.
+Sprinkle it liberally with garlic powder and black pepper.
+Don’t add more salt unless you feel you used too little for the dry brine process.

 Step 3: Cook Brisket in the Oven: